+Lesufi lists 13 problem areas that Gauteng wants resolved in his Sopa

+- the revitalisation of the old Johannesburg power station, John Ware, to get 200MW.

-Lesufi lists 13 problem areas that Gauteng wants resolved in his SOPA
+Lesufi lists 13 problem areas that Gauteng wants resolved in his Sopa

-Water shortages, cable theft and vandalism, non-functional traffic lights, potholes, crime and lawlessness are six of the problem areas that the Gauteng government must solve, Gauteng premier Panyaza Lesufi said on Monday.
+Water shortages, cable theft and vandalism, non-functional traffic lights, potholes, and crime and lawlessness are five of the problem areas that the Gauteng government must solve, Gauteng premier Panyaza Lesufi said on Monday.

 “We have to reverse the impact of these 13 problems if we are worthy of being called government,” Lesufi said.